Dirksen Nature Park

 the adopted City of Tigard CIP and the Notice

 of City Measure Election provided to voters regarding the parks bond.
-The detailed design for the
+The detailed construction design for the

-first phase of park development is underway, and submittal of a land use permit application
+first phase of park development is underway, and a land use permit application has been submitted

 The park planning process has concluded with the adoption of the conceptual master plan by the Parks